RubeRad/MarcoMD/README.md

 # MarcoMD
 A video game in python

 Use the dropping Unguents to eliminate all the Bacteria.
-Use keys a,s,d for left,right,drop and j,k for ccw/cw rotation.
+Use keys a,d,s for left,right,drop and j,k for ccw/cw rotation.
 4-in a row of the same color (vertical or horizontal) disappears.